jasonsjones/doubly-linked-list/README.md

   O(1) time.
 This is a significant improvement over its [singly linked list](https://github.com/jasonsjones/singly-linked-list) counterpart.

+### Disadvantes

+- All 'find' operations take O(n) time to iterate over the list to find the requested node.
+This is the case for both the singly and doubly linked list.

 *For specific examples and documentation, see the below sections*